hellogaon/cuMatch/README.md

 ### Step 1.
 Download & Preprocess Dataset

-Download the pre-generated original dataset from the official [LSQB repository](https://github.com/ldbc/lsqb), then relabel vertices sequentially from 0 within each label as part of preprocessing.
+Download the pre-generated dataset from the official [LSQB repository](https://github.com/ldbc/lsqb).
+As part of preprocessing, each label's vertices are reassigned IDs sequentially starting from 0.
+Note that for SF=1000, this step may require up to 200 GB of memory.
 ```
 # Example: To run with with Scale Factor 0.1 (supported SF: 0.1, 1, 10, 100, 1000)